Whitchurch to Andover walk

 - At the far end of the millhouse, the road swings right to cross a bridge over a weir.
 Do not cross this bridge but keep ahead, in 5 metres going through a gap to continue on the path, with the river on your right-hand side, your direction 315°.

 - In 80 metres go over a wooden bridge with wooden railings and at its end go through a wooden kissing gate.
 Follow the direction of the yellow arrow on the gatepost and in 50 metres go through a wooden kissing gate to continue between post and wire fences, your direction due west.
-In 125 metres go over a wooden bridge with railings, with the moderately imposing Longparish House (marked on the OS map), away on your right-hand side.
+In 140 metres go over a wooden bridge with railings.

-- In 130 metres your path bends right, hugging the field edge on your right-hand side and in a further 90 metres you exit the field through a wooden kissing gate and keep ahead, in 20 metres coming out on to the B3048 road, by the thatched Yew Cottage.
+- In 130 metres your path bends right, hugging the field edge on your right-hand side and in a further 110 metres you exit the field through a metal swing gate to come out on to the B3048 road, by the thatched Yew Cottage.

-- In 40 metres, by a garage shed, go left on a clear grassy footpath, your direction 240°, with the field edge now on your left-hand side.
+- In 40 metres, by a garage shed, go left on a surfaced footpath, your direction 240°, along the left-hand edge of a field.
 In 385 metres ignore a wooden kissing gate on your left-hand side to continue straight on.
 In a further 155 metres go through a wooden kissing gate (a metal fieldgate to its right-hand side) to continue straight on, across a field, in 100 metres passing a long wooden shed on your left-hand side, then a house.
-In 50 metres go through a metal kissing gate to come out on to a tarmac road where you turn left, your direction 130°.
+In 50 metres go through a wooden kissing gate to come out on to a tarmac road where you turn left, your direction 130°.

 - In 10 metres [!] turn right on a signposted footpath (opposite Lower Farm House), passing the front gardens to a terrace of houses on your right-hand side, your direction 205°.
-In 60 metres go through a high wooden panel gate and turn left around the edge of a soccer pitch, then right.
+In 60 metres go through a wooden panel gate and turn left around the edge of a soccer pitch, then right.
 In a further 60 metres, directly behind one of the goals, turn left through a gap in the hedge, your direction 145°.
-Follow the path ahead through trees and in 25 metres you come out into the car park of the Plough Inn.
-The entrance to the pub is some 30 metres ahead on your right-hand side.
-This is your second lunch pub option.
+Follow the path ahead through trees and in 25 metres you come out into the car park of the Plough Inn , refurbished in 2021-22 and reopening as a Community pub Spring 2022.
+Walk through the pub's car park to come out onto a main road.

-- Coming out of the pub, turn right on the main road, opposite a bus shelter, your direction 210°.
-In 150 metres, as the road swings to the right, fork left, your direction 235°, on the driveway now shared with the new Longparish Church of England Primary School on your left and the Church of St Nicholas, Longparish.
+- Turn right on the main road, opposite a bus shelter, your direction 210°.
+In 150 metres, as the road swings to the right, fork left , your direction 235°, on the driveway shared with Longparish Church of England Primary School on your left and the Church of St Nicholas, Longparish.
 In 70 metres you go through the lychgate into the churchyard – but before going through the gate, note the punishment stocks 3 metres to its right.

 - Take the left fork through the churchyard, passing the entrance to the church on your right.
 Leave the churchyard by the far (western) lychgate and pick up the clear, grassy footpath going right (past a thatched barn on your right-hand side), your direction 255°.
-In 90 metres you go through a wooden kissing gate and continue on, across a field, with the river over to your left.
+In 85 metres you go through a wooden kissing gate and continue on, across a field on a grassy way, with the river over to your left.

-- Follow the line of telegraph poles and in 225 metres go through a wooden kissing gate in the direction of the Test Way long-distance path (a TW green arrow) to the left, on a tarmac road, your direction 215°.
-(Your onward route follows these Test Way green arrows into Harewood Forest).
+- Follow the line of telegraph poles and in 225 metres go through a wooden kissing gate in the direction of the Test Way long-distance path (a blue TW arrow) and turn left, on a tarmac road, your direction 215°.
+(Your onward route follows these Test Way arrows into Harewood Forest: Note: older TW arrows are coloured blue, newer ones are coloured green).

 - In 30 metres you pass a large building (Buckclose House) on your right-hand side and soon a haven of more thatched cottages.
 440 metres further along this tarmac road, it swings to the right, with a farm track ahead leading to Forton Farm Cottages and Lyewoods.

 - [!]
 You now follow the TW detour to avoid a dangerous crossing of the A303 road .
-Follow the TW detour sign right, gently uphill, your direction 310°.
+Follow the TW detour sign right, on the road, gently uphill, your direction 310°.

 - In 200 metres, at the top of the hill, you come to a T-junction with another road.
 Cross over and go through a wooden kissing gate, to follow the TW sign across a large field, your direction due west, initially downhill.
 In 75 metres go under electricity cables and now keep ahead up the other side of this field.
 In 150 metres, at the far side of this field, by a footpath post, follow the TW sign left, your direction 145°, on a broken-surfaced farm track.

-- In 40 metres cross a stile to the left of a pair of metal fieldgates and in 25 metres you come to a T-junction with a road.
+- In 55 metres go through a metal kissing gate to the left of a pair of metal fieldgates and in 20 metres you come to a T-junction with a road.
 Turn right, your direction due west and follow the road as it swings around to the left, in 120 metres going over the A303 road on a road bridge.

 - On the far side of the bridge, ignore the turning right into Harewood Forest Industrial Estate, and continue down the road as it bends to the left.
 In 80 metres you come down to a T-junction with the B3048 road, where you turn right, signposted to Wherwell (there is also a TW sign on your right).